StarrieW/GoogleDataAnalytics_Capstone/README.md

 # Google Data Analytics Course Capstone: Cyclistic Bike-Share Case Study

 ## **Executive Summary** <br>
+This capstone project focuses on understanding rider patterns for the Cyclistic Bike-Share company with the goal of converting casual riders into members.

+The project began with meticulous data selection and cleaning, addressing inconsistencies and missing values to ensure dataset integrity.
+Utilizing SQL queries, relevant information was extracted for a structured examination of member and casual rider patterns.
+Tableau was employed for visual exploration, resulting in insightful dashboards highlighting user behaviours, ride frequencies, and other relevant metrics.

+Key discoveries from the analysis encompass the influence of climate, timing during the week and day, and route preferences on rider patterns.
+These insights have been translated into actionable recommendations, guiding strategic initiatives aimed at converting casual riders into dedicated members.

 **<ins>Quick Links</ins>** <br>
 Tableau Dashboard Visualizations: [Tableau Visualizations](https://public.tableau.com/app/profile/starrie.woon/viz/GoogleDataAnalytics_Capstone-CyclisticCaseStudy/Dashboard_CyclisticRidership)

 ## **Content Outline** <br>